-We will continue our efforts to seek out as many efficiencies and savings as we can.
-This will include further collaborative working, and a continuation of service level agreements with other ALBs.
+We will do further collaborative working, and continue our use of service level agreements, with other ALBs and regulators.
 Following considerable savings made in the previous four years, we will continue to seek efficiencies and drive down our costs, while also ensuring we maintain the level of resources and the types of skills needed to deliver our programme of work.
-We will also continue to respond to the McCracken review of potential efficiency savings at the HFEA and the Human Tissue Authority (HTA), which reported to Government in 2013.
-The Authority agreed an action plan in response the McCracken Report's recommendations in September 2013, and this is included in full below.
+We will complete our implementation of the recommendations in the McCracken Review, through continued shared services arrangements with the Human Tissue Authority (HTA), Care Quality Commission (CQC) and others, and through setting in place a mechanism for increasing accountability and transparency in respect of the fees the HFEA charges clinics.